Career Definition for Hospital Receptionists

 Secretary and Administrative Assistant

 With a high school diploma, many secretaries and administrative assistants learn their skills on the job; medical or legal secretaries may require additional training pertaining to their industry's terminologies.
-From 2012-2022, these workers in general could expect an average employment increase of 12%, the BLS said.
-During that same decade, the demand for medical secretaries would be much faster than average, with 36% growth expected.
-The median annual salary overall for secretaries and administrative assistants was $35,330, the BLS reported, with executive secretaries earning the top wages.
+From 2016-2026, these workers in general could expect an employment decrease of 5%, the BLS said.
+During that same decade, the demand for medical secretaries would be much faster than average, with 22% growth expected.
+The median annual salary overall for secretaries and administrative assistants was $37,870, the BLS reported, with individuals employed by the government earning the top wages.